colindean/plaintextaccounting_workshop/0100_dependencies.md

 but it's a good practice to use per-project package manifests.
 Those are provided in @sec:install_homebrew and @sec:install_pip.

-The next two sections provide one-liners to install their packages if you don't want to wait and use the other method or want to install just enough to get through the basics of the workshop.
+@Sec:install_basics and @sec:install_advanced provide one-liners to install their packages if you don't want to wait and use the other method or want to install just enough to get through the basics of the workshop.

 ## Installing Using a Package Manager